intmus/inttheory22-23/_20-extended-and-mediant-harmonies/b1-ex-mediantharmonyandSVI.md

 - The overall smoothness of the voice-leading in the upper voices
 - The "pull" from certain tendency tones toward another
 - The strong, repetitive pattern of the bass voice
-- The importance of the relationship of a resolution by ascending P4/descending P5
+- The stability of resolutions by ascending P4/descending P5

 Between any two chords with roots separated by descending P5, there is one common tone and two voices that resolve by step.
-The large leaps of the bass line contrast the smoothness of the upper voices and create a sense of obvious movement, but if we remove the bass voice, we can clearly see (and hear) the smooth voice-leading between these chords while still using complete chords.
+The large leaps of the bass line contrast the smoothness of the upper voices and create a sense of movement, but if we remove the bass voice, we can clearly see (and hear) the smooth voice-leading between these chords while still using complete chords.
 (The tenor voice has been written in treble clef to make it easier to see the voice-leading.
 Its octave is not altered.)

 {% capture ex2 %}X:2
 T:A simplified basic diatonic progression